JustinHeaton/Vehicle-Detection/README.md

 My pipeline, as it is now, is still falsely identifying some non-vehicle objects such as trees and traffic signs.
 In order to improve performance further it will be necessary to bolster the training dataset by adding more negative features based on the false positives which were identified in the video stream.

-Additionally, my pipeline is running very slowly, at several seconds per frame.
-For this software to be useful in actual driving it will be necessary to process the images in real time (25-30 frames per second), while right now it is running at several seconds per frame.
+Switching to the OpenCV HOG function from the skimage version greatly improved performance, but it is still not quite up to real time.
+Right now my pipelie procseses videos at about 4 frames per second, and to be useful in real time it would need to be closer to 25 or 30.
 Moving forward I will attempt to prune the number of features and reduce the number of windows searched in an attempt to speed up the prediction process.
+Additionally, deep learning methods might prove to be more useful and higher performing than computer vision and I plan to explore this as well.